mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power Flow Update](@id DCPowerFlowUpdateManual)
-An advanced methodology involves users establishing the `DCPowerFlow` type using [`dcPowerFlow`](@ref dcPowerFlow) just once.
-After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `DCPowerFlow` type.
+An advanced methodology involves users establishing the `DcPowerFlow` type using [`dcPowerFlow`](@ref dcPowerFlow) just once.
+After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `DcPowerFlow` type.

-This advancement extends beyond the previous scenario where recreating the `PowerSystem` and DC model was unnecessary, to now include the scenario where `DCPowerFlow` also does not need to be recreated.
+This advancement extends beyond the previous scenario where recreating the `PowerSystem` and DC model was unnecessary, to now include the scenario where `DcPowerFlow` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse nodal matrix factorization.

-By modifying the previous example, we observe that we now create the `DCPowerFlow` type only once:
+By modifying the previous example, we observe that we now create the `DcPowerFlow` type only once:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide